Myf Warhurst: Television

 From 2017 to 2022, Warhurst, along with Joel Creasey, was announced as one of Australia's commentators for Eurovision - Australia Decides, the local broadcast of the Eurovision Song Contest.
 Warhurst also appeared as a guest quiz master on Have You Been Paying Attention?.

 Since 2018, she has voiced the animated characters of Aunt Trixie and Indy's Mum, in the ABC Kids television program Bluey.

-In 2023 she hosted Meet the Neighbours for SBS TV and Blackfella Films.
+In 2023, she hosted Meet the Neighbours for SBS TV and Blackfella Films.

-In 2024 she hosted a series on ABC TV and ABC iview called The Truth about Menopause.
-In 2025 she appeared as a contestant on Claire Hooper's House Of Games.
+In 2024, she hosted a series on ABC TV and ABC iview called The Truth about Menopause.
+In 2025, she appeared as a contestant on Claire Hooper's House Of Games.

-Warhurst appeared as guest host on ABC documentary series Back Roads in 2025, presenting two episodes for the shows 11th season.
+Warhurst appeared as guest host on ABC documentary series Back Roads in 2025, presenting two episodes for the show's 11th season.

 Writing

-In 2022 Warhurst released her autobiography Time of My Life.
+In 2022, Warhurst published her memoir Time of My Life.

 Guest appearances

 Warhurst has occasionally appeared on Rove, and was a special presenter on RMITV's The Loft Live.

 In January 2020, Warhurst participated in the sixth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.

 She was the focus of the second episode of season 13 of the Australian version of Who Do You Think You Are?, first aired on 28 June 2022, revealing a connection to iconic Australian musician John Farnham.

 In August 2022, Warhurst was interviewed by Virginia Trioli on radio, in which she talked about receiving training to become a foster parent.

 In October 2022, she appeared on Fran Kelly's TV show Frankly.

-In 2023 Warhurst appeared as the narrator in The Rocky Horror Picture Show alongside Jason Donovan.
+In 2023, Warhurst appeared as the narrator in The Rocky Horror Picture Show alongside Jason Donovan.

 Awards

 Spicks and Specks twice won the Logies' Most Outstanding Light Entertainment Program.

 The irreverent TV Fugly Awards (in its "Good Categories") awarded Warhurst as their Most Spankable Female TV Personality in 2007 & 2008.

-Best Host at the 2024 Australian Podcast Awards for Bang On.
+She won Best Host at the 2024 Australian Podcast Awards for Bang On.